dreybuilds/Rust_Homomorphic_Operations_Using_TFHE/README.md

 - To run the program and perform homomorphic operations in parallel mode, use
  >```
 >  cargo run --release --parallel
+> #if the command above raises an error,try :
+> cargo run --release -- --parallel

 - To run the program and perform homomorphic operations in single-threaded mode, use:
  >```
 >  cargo run --release --single-threaded